StevenJoel06/LoadBalancer_With_Hashing/README.md

 1. Modify the hash function: `i % 512 (number) of slots`.
 2. Repeat Experiments 1 and 2, analyzing the impact on load distribution and scalability.

-- Experiment 1

-- The load distribution is uneven, with server_1 handling the most requests and server_3 handling the least.
-- A possible reason for this discrepancy could be network latency.
-- Experiment 2

-- The average load per server decreases as the number of servers increases, indicating good scalability.